gge-ucd/R-DAVIS/README.md

  - Open the R-DAVIS project in RStudio.
 Click on the `Build` tab, and "*More*", select "*Clean All*".
  - Then select `Build Website`.
 This process make take a few minutes.

+You can also clean and build the website from the command line by navigating to the repo and running `R -e 'rmarkdown::clean_site()'` or `R -e 'rmarkdown::render_site()'`.

 ## Releases

 See the [`Releases`](https://github.com/gge-ucd/R-DAVIS/releases) tab in this repo to find the completed version for a given year.
 We expect further development of the website for future iterations as the course improves in the future.